-Designed for both sexes, the Adidas Trimm Trab is available in men’s 4 to 14 and women’s 5 to 15 sizes.
+The Adidas Trimm Trab is available in both men’s and women’s sizes.
 Its low-top built allows free range of mobility while a traditional lace-up closure, with D-ring eyelets, provides the feet a secure as well as a personalized fit.

 It may be considered as an overdose of throwback and nostalgia, but let us not be mistaken.
 The reissued Trimm Trab has proven to be timeless.

 It still looks as fresh and new as it did almost fifty years ago on the feet of soccer fans and common people.
 Thanks to its low-profile style, vintage nubuck upper, and street-tested hard-wearing sole, this silhouette remains stylish until today—in the league of the other iconic Adidas Originals such as the Campus and the Gazelle.
 Because of its solid, overall look that never ages, the Trimm Trab can be dressed with a wide gamut of casual and sporty outfits.

 While equipped with far better materials compared to its first version, the Trimm Trab retains most of its features.
 The vintage-looking nubuck upper that sits atop a thick, durable polyurethane sole still catches the eye.